tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 1) Start Top-Down, as opposed to Bottom-Up.

 The whole point of programming is to build things.
-"Coding" is just the assembly part.
+"Coding" is just the assembly part, and is an order of magnitude less important than deciding you want to build something.
 Learning syntax is a waste of time because maybe only 1% of what you're learning will actually be relevant to the project you want to build.

 2) Learn by doing.